-I have made a few essential Presets for Lightroom that does minor adjustments to the Leica files, so as to get the tones the exact way that I want them.
+I have made a few essential Presets for Lightroom which do minor adjustments to the Leica files, so as to get the tones exactly how I want them.

-The Presets have as their ideal, the Leica M9 sensor , as well as the Kodachrome film (which also happened to be the ideal for Leica when they developed the Leica M9 sensor).
+The Presets have as their ideal, the Leica M9 sensor, as well as the Kodachrome film (which also happens to be the ideal for Leica, when they developed the Leica M9 sensor).
 Not that it matters much, but that is the reason why I made my own Presets: To get the that look, rather than a “digital sensor look”.

-I have made a few essential Styles for Capture One that does minor adjustments to the Leica files, so as to get the tones the exact way that I want them.
+I have made a few essential Styles for Capture One that does minor adjustments to the Leica files, so as to get the tones exactly how I want them.

-The Styles have as their ideal, the Leica M9 sensor , as well as the Kodachrome film (which also happened to be the ideal for Leica when they developed the Leica M9 sensor).
+The Styles have as their ideal, the Leica M9 sensor, as well as the Kodachrome film (which also happens to be the ideal for Leica, when they developed the Leica M9 sensor).
 Not that it matters much, but that is the reason why I made my own Styles: To get the that look, rather than a “digital sensor look”.